goodyeardts/drivers_training_PLC/README.md

-# drivers_training_PLC
+# Good Year Drivers Training PLC
-Good Year Drivers Training PLC
+A website made for Drivers Training Company in Ethiopia with great description great layout and nice pictures.
+Made with HTML(5), CSS(3), JavaScript and jQuery.